Faculty DirectoryKrishna Shrinivas

 Research Interests

-The Shrinivas lab's vision is to understand and engineer life at the molecular and cellular scales through theory and computation.
-The functions of life emerge from dynamic interactions amongst billions of biomolecules that self-organize and chemically react in a crowded and squishy cellular environment.
-To probe this, we thus necessarily adopt an interdisciplinary approach - bridging ideas across biology, physics, machine learning, and engineering to decipher fundamental scientific mechanisms while also pursuing translational and engineering applications.
+Living cells are dynamic, constantly changing, complex, squishy, and utterly remarkable in what they can achieve.
+The vision of the Shrinivas lab is to develop computational frameworks to predict and engineer the processes that power life at the molecular and cellular scales.
+To do this, we have to adopt an interdisciplinary approach - bridging ideas across biology, physics, machine learning, and engineering to decipher fundamental scientific mechanisms while also pursuing translational and engineering applications.

 This approach is further bolstered by our lab's extensive Chicago ties (Cell and Dev Bio at NU Medical School, Eng.
 Sciences and Applied Math, Center for Synthetic Biology, National Institute for Theory and Math in Biology) and broader collaborations with scientists across the country.